rwhogg/small-scripts/README.md

+# Small Scripts

 A collection of various scripts I've written for various small tasks.
+No Git stuff here.

 Don't expect them to be good, consistent, or well-documented, but you may find a few of them useful.